 I am a Jerusalemite- like yourselves, a man of flesh and blood.

-I am a citizen f my city and integral part of my people.
+I am a citizen of my city; an integral part of my people.

 We have been to hell and back – a hell of your making.
-What more could you possibly have in you arsenal that could scare us?
+What more could you possibly have in your arsenal that could scare us?

-And then the savage sacking of the old city: The willful slaughter, the wonton destruction of every synagogue and religious school; the desecration of Jewish cemeteries; the sale by a ghoulish government of tomb stones for building materials, for poultry runs, army camps – even latrines.
+And then the savage sacking of the Old City: The willful slaughter, the wanton destruction of every synagogue and religious school; the desecration of Jewish cemeteries; the sale by a ghoulish government of tomb stones for building materials, for poultry runs, army camps – even latrines.

 And you never said a word.